-According to the Better Business Bureau (BBB), Affiliate Asset Solutions, LLC was founded in 2015.
+They’re legit.
+According to the Better Business Bureau (BBB), Affiliate Asset Solutions, LLC is a legitimate collection agency, founded in 2015.
 The BBB established a profile page for AAS in 2016.
 AAS is listed as a collection systems provider; billing and medical billing service; and medical business administrator.

 According to its website, AAS “was created by professionals with more than 100 years of experience in the accounts receivable management industry.”
 AAS employs a “management team…committed to ensuring that every person they communicate with is treated with dignity and respect.”
 In addition, AAS utilizes “processes that have been developed and are regularly reviewed to ensure that every consumer interaction meets and emphasizes this expectation.”

-AAS collects delinquent debts exclusively for medical and healthcare providers.
+Affiliate Asset Solutions collects delinquent debts exclusively for medical and healthcare providers.
 AAS employs “a dedicated workforce of representatives who themselves are consumers of healthcare services…who know and understand the very real challenges that unexpected medical bills can create.”
-As a result, AS employees are “professional and courteous and… will make every effort to assist… in resolving… outstanding debt.”
+As a result, AAS employees are “professional and courteous and will make every effort to assist in resolving outstanding debt.”